5 Creative Ideas to Engage Your Nonprofit Website Visitors

 The more you can segment, the better, but at the very least, you must do these two things.

-Send a personalized appeal to current donors.
+Send a personalized appeal to your current donors.
 They’re your best bet for getting donations.
 Let them know how much you appreciate their support.
-If a donor stepped up with additional contributions over the last two and a half years, be sure to thank them for that.
-These donors are committed to helping you through difficult times.

 Also, send a specific appeal tailored to monthly donors, giving them the recognition they deserve.
 For your year-end appeal, I would thank them for all their generous support and ask them to give an additional gift.
 You can ask them to upgrade at a different time.

-This is not the time to send a generic, one-size-fits-all appeal letter.
+Don’t send a generic, one-size-fits-all appeal letter.
 Go the extra mile for your donors, so they’ll continue to support you.

-Your appeal letter should also have a personal salutation and not be addressed to Dear Friend or Dear Valued Donor.
+Your appeal letter should also have a personal salutation (first names are best) and not be addressed to Dear Friend or Dear Valued Donor.
 How much do you value this relationship if you can’t even use a person’s name?

-This may sound like a lot of work, but if you give yourself enough time, it should be doable.
+If this sounds like a lot of work, then give yourself plenty of time.
+This is important.
 Personalizing your letters can also help you raise more money.

 Make it easy for your donors to give

-Include a return envelope with amounts to check off or an envelope and a pledge form.
-Show what each amount will fund.
+Include a reply envelope with amounts to check off or a reply form and a return envelope.
+Create donation tiers that show what each amount will fund.
 Do this on your donation page, too.

-Some donors will prefer to donate online.
+Some donors prefer to donate online.
 Direct them to a user-friendly donation page on your website.
-You could create a QR code for your letter
+You could create a QR code for your letter and reply device.
+Make sure your donation page is mobile-friendly, too.

 Offer a monthly or recurring giving option